UPDATED: May 23, 2021

 During this COVID-19 pandemic, the Archdiocese of Denver and its parishes have strived to balance taking reasonable precautions to protect public health and promote the common good, while also continuing to minister to the spiritual needs of the faithful and provide access to the Mass and other Sacraments.

 PARISH PROTOCOLS: The state of Colorado has classified places of worship as essential.
 Every pastor and parish will continue to take steps to ensure in-person Masses are celebrated in a safe manner.
-Attendance limits will be set by each pastor with respect to parish size, available facilities, and the ability to ensure proper distancing between families.
-Please check with your local parish for details on scheduling and other instructions.
+Attendance limits may be set of each pastor with respect to parish size, available facilities, and current best practices.

 VACCINES: Whether or not to be inoculated with a vaccine for COVID-19 is a personal healthcare decision.
 In a December letter to the faithful, the bishops of Colorado have affirmed that receiving certain COVID-19 vaccines is morally acceptable, and Archbishop Aquila has encouraged Catholics to prayerfully discern their own decision once eligible.
 For a simple analysis of the degree that abortion-derived cell lines were used in the testing, development, and/or production of the vaccines, a helpful comparison chart can be found here.
 No person should be required to get the vaccine, nor should inoculation be used as a requirement for participation or admittance in either public or church sponsored events.
 For more information on where vaccines are available in your area, Colorado has a county by county resource page.